Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Jul.
 19th - Jul.
 25th <br>👤 Participants: Chenye Li, Zhiyue Chen</small></p>

 Nestled in an area blessed with a pristine starry sky, **the Shizuishan School** provided an ideal backdrop for our “Tianwen Program”, a week-long summer camp blending astronomy and biology.
-Collaborating with **the Fudan University Astronomy Association**, we organized immersive experience included captivating stargazing sessions, an introduction to synthetic biology and its captivating potential within space exploration.
+Collaborating with [the Fudan University Astronomy Association](https://mp.weixin.qq.com/s/mcFn5nIBgMYtN_50QZ78hg), we organized immersive experience included captivating stargazing sessions, an introduction to synthetic biology and its captivating potential within space exploration.
 We firmly believe that the **interdisciplinary fusion** of synthetic biology with other scientific disciplines can open new avenues to engage a wider audience in the wonders of synthetic biology.

 <p><small style="color: gray">📅 Date: Jul.
 20th <br>👤 Participants: Qingying Yang</small></p>